 General Personal Data Protection Act (LGPD) – Brazil

-Note: For customers in the region of South Korea, the only option to provide parental consent or verify your age is iPin.
+For customers in South Korea, use I-PIN to provide parental consent or verify your age.

 Will I have to provide a signature for each child I sign up?

-No. Once you’ve confirmed that you’re an adult, you can use your Microsoft account to approve additional child accounts with no extra steps.
+No. Once you’ve confirmed that you’re an adult, you can use your Microsoft account to approve additional family member accounts with no extra steps.

 The birthdate on your account indicates that you're underage.
-If you're being asked to provide an e-signature, you can update your birthdate on account.microsoft.com/profile.
+Update your birthdate on account.microsoft.com/profile.

-Note: You can’t remove a remove a child account where parental consent was provided by a different organizer.
+Note: You cannot remove a family member’s account if their consent was provided by a different organizer.